- Industry partners

 The Robert Mondavi Institute’s Walt Klenz Lectureship Series is a bi-annual event sponsored by Treasury Wine Estates, which brings world-famous wine makers and wine industry professionals to the UC Davis campus.
 The lectures attract a wide audience, and have featured myriad topics relating to the wine industry and its diverse array of professionals, each with unique perspectives, fascinating insights, and captivating stories.
 Past speakers include Zelma Long, owner of Vilafonté Vineyards, James Beard Award-winner Merry Edwards, and David Pearson, CEO of Opus One.

 This series of tastings, which are organized by Matthew Lewis of wineCentric, cost $200 and are geared for serious lovers and scholars of wine.
 Along with a flight of vintage wine and Darrel Corti’s always erudite presentation, the event includes aperitif wines and a post-tasting soiree with snacks, more wine and a chance to socialize with fellow tasters.

 After the sell-out Mead Makers Short Course earlier this year, hosted by the Honey and Pollination Center at the Robert Mondavi Institute, the next eagerly-awaited mead event has a date.
 This is an introductory course, and features a lineup of speakers including Chik Brenneman, Michael Fairbrother, Ken Schramm, Mike Faul, Petar Bakulic and Amina Harris.
-Registration opens August 1.
+Registration is now open!

 As a thank you to all of our the Friends of the Robert Mondavi Institute, we will host a holiday gathering with wine, food and live music in the Sensory Building Interaction Area.